News from the South - Louisiana News Feed

 Beware of contractor fraud after Hurricane Francine

-SUMMARY: Kenner Police are warning residents about a new scam targeting Hurricane Francine victims, involving contractor fraud.
-They have received reports and provided tips online to help prevent such scams.
+SUMMARY: Kenner are warning about a new scam targeting Hurricane Francine victims, involving contractor fraud.
+They have received reports and provided tips online to prevent such scams.
 Key recommendations include obtaining the contractor’s name, business address, and license number before hiring.
-It’s crucial to verify their credentials with the state‘s licensing board, require proof of active insurance, and have a written contract signed by both parties.
+It’s crucial to verify their credentials with the ‘s licensing board, require proof of active insurance, and have a written contract signed by both parties.
 Additionally, consumers should avoid making large upfront payments and never pay for work that hasn’t been completed.

 Beware of contractor fraud after Hurricane Francine